What is a chest cold?

 Most people find that a chest cold clears up in two to three weeks, without the need for treatment.
 In severe cases or when the symptoms do not subside in the normal timeframe, doctors will recommend treatment options.

 A chest cold is generally considered to be a non-serious condition.
 However, there is a risk that a chest cold will develop into pneumonia – a more serious condition.
 A persistent chest cold may also be diagnosed as chronic bronchitis, a long-term condition that cannot be fully cured.
-If you think that you may be experiencing a chest cold, a symptom assessment using the Ada app may be able to help.
-Download it for free or find out more now.
+If you think that you may be experiencing a chest cold, a symptom assessment using the free Ada app may be able to help.

 Acute bronchitis vs. chronic bronchitis